Executive Summary

 Ongoing Assistance

-The Title IX Coordinators at each campus site are available to assist any student, employee or individual impacted by Prohibited Conduct as a Complainant or Respondent.
+The Title IX Coordinator is available to assist any student, employee or individual impacted by Prohibited Conduct as a Complainant or Respondent.

 District Title IX Coordinator